Drama

 IB Learner Profile

 Your understanding of the literary works you study will be assessed in two ways: Paper 2 (at the end of the course) and in an oral examination called the Individual Oral.
 You are allowed to choose the literary text(s) that you want to prepare for the Individual Oral.
-Pygmalion is a great text for you to think about using, as it contains many passages that connect to concepts you will have studied in other parts of the course.
+Pygmalion is a great text for you to think about using, as it contains many passages that connect to Global Issues you will have encountered in other parts of the course.
 Some students enjoy this activity as it does not require spending lots of time writing essays, and allows you space to work on other aspects of the IB; this is called having intellectual balance in the learner profile.
 Other students find the Individual Oral stressful and even a little nerve-wracking (affecting what the learner profile calls emotional balance).
 The important thing to do is to remain balanced: if you gather your thoughts regularly throughout the course and record them in your Learner Portfolio, and hone preparation techniques that work for you, you’ll find this is a great way to boost your internal assessment score.

 Lang and Lit Concept: Transformation